DT-Geo-SED-ETHZ/DTC-E6/README.md

 2. **First run note:** SeisComP may hang while initializing its system.
 If it appears stuck, press `Ctrl+C`, terminate the lingering process, and re-run the script.
 Subsequent runs should be fine.
 Also, check `/home/sysop/.seiscomp/log/scfditaly.log`.
 If you consistently see repeating `too few stations` messages, interrupt the script and re-run.

 3. During playback, FinDer and ShakeMap will trigger automatically.
+There should be products created for 5-60 s after the trigger.
    - Outputs: `host_shared/docker-output/FinDer-output/`, `host_shared/docker-output/shakemap/`
    - Logs: `host_shared/.seiscomp_log/`